alionas3/DragonsOfMugloar/README.md

 <h3><b>How should i play the game?</b></h3>

 After launching the game, it will ask you a question, how much battles do you wish to fight?.
-Att his point you should enter a whole number, as you can see I've enter 200 battles, after that hit ENTER.
+At his point you should enter a whole number, as you can see I've enter 200 battles, after that hit ENTER.

 ![Alt text](http://i.imgur.com/RnLV7L8.png)